dasch-swiss/dsp-das/docs/docs/search.md

 For example, you could search for a photograph in a transcript that contains a certain element and also mentions a person, who lived in the same country as another person, who is the author of another photograph.

-To learn Gravsearch, go to the Knora documentation: <https://docs.knora.org/paradox/03- apis/api-v2/query-language.html>
+To learn Gravsearch, go to the Knora documentation [&rarr; Gravsearch](https://docs.knora.org/paradox/03-apis/api-v2/query-language.html)

 ![Search 3: Expert search is a text area in which you can create Gravsearch queries.](../assets/images/search-expert-gravsearch.png)
 Search 3: Expert search is a text area in which you can create Gravsearch queries.